c-TPE: Tree-structured Parzen Estimator with Inequality Constraints for Expensive Hyperparameter Optimization: Constrained TPE (c-TPE)

 The split algorithm in the original TPE by \citewithname{Bergstra}{bergstra2013making} first sorts the observations $\D$ by $f$ and takes the first $\lceil\sqrt{N} / 4\rceil$ observations as $\Dl_0$ and the rest as $\Dg_0$.
-On the other hand, our method includes all the observations until the $\lceil\sqrt{N} / 4\rceil$-th \textbf{feasible} observations into $\Dl_0$ and the rest into $\Dg_0$, and this split algorithm matches the original algorithm when $\Gamma = 1$.
+On the other hand, our method includes all the observations until the $\lceil\sqrt{N} / 4\rceil$-th \textbf{feasible} observation into $\Dl_0$ and the rest into $\Dg_0$.
+This split algorithm matches the original algorithm when $\Gamma = 1$.
 For the split of constraints, we first check the upper bound of $\{c_{i,n}\}_{n=1}^{N}$ that satisfies a given threshold $\cistar{i}$ and let this value be $c_i^\prime$.
 Note that $c_{i,n}$ is the $i$-th constraint value in the $n$-th observation.
-If such values do not exist, we take the best value $\min\{c_{i,n}\}_{n=1}^{N}$ so that the optimization of this constraint will be strengthened~(see Theorem~\ref{main:vanished-constraints:thm:tight-constraint-have-more-priority}).
+If such a value does not exist, we take the best value $\min\{c_{i,n}\}_{n=1}^{N}$ so that the optimization of this constraint will be strengthened~(see Theorem~\ref{main:vanished-constraints:thm:tight-constraint-have-more-priority}).
 Then we split $\D$ into $\Dl_i$ and $\Dg_i$ so that $\Dl_i$ includes only observations that satisfy $c_{i, n} \leq c_i^\prime$ and vice versa.
 We describe more details in Appendix~\ref{suppl:section:split-criterion} and the applicability to hard-constrained optimization in Appendix~\ref{appx:hard-constraints:section}.
-We start the discussion of why these modifications mitigate the issues in the next section.
+We discuss why these modifications mitigate the issues in the next section.